Hotson v East Berkshire Area Health Authority

-Hotson v East Berkshire Area Health Authority [1987] 2 All ER 909 is an English tort law case, about the nature of causation.
+Hotson v East Berkshire Area Health Authority [1988] UKHL 1 is an English tort law case, about the nature of causation.
 It rejects the idea that people can sue doctors for the loss of a chance to get better, when doctors fail to do as good a job as they could have done.

 Facts

 A 13-year-old boy fell out of a tree.
 He went to hospital where his hip was examined, but an incorrect diagnosis was made.
 After 5 days it was found that he was suffering from avascular necrosis.
 This was more advanced and serious than if it had been spotted straight away.
 By the age of 20 years, there was deformity of the hip joint, restricted mobility and permanent disability.
 The judge found that even if the diagnosis had made correctly, there was still a 75% risk of the plaintiff's disability developing, but that the medical staff's breach of duty had turned that risk into an inevitability, thereby denying the plaintiff a 25% chance of a good recovery.
 At first instance, damages were quantified at £11,500 representing 25% of the full value of the damages awardable for the plaintiff's disability.

 The issue was whether the claimant had satisfied the burden of proof in establishing that the defendant's actions had probably factually caused his injury.